-ATTENTION: These animals are in stray and was found without an owner.
-Please note that this animal is currently in a stray hold period and is not yet available for adoption.
+ATTENTION: These animals are strays and were found without an owner.
+They are currently in a stray hold period and are not yet available for adoption.

-SoHumane will hold all stray dogs and cats for a minimum of 7 business days, starting from the day they are brought into our shelter.
-If an animal is brought into our shelter with identification or a microchip that links them to an owner we will hold the animal for 10-day stray hold period.
+SoHumane will hold all stray dogs and cats for a minimum of 10 business days, starting from the day they are brought into our shelter.

 If you believe this animal is yours, please come to visit us at SoHumane with proof of ownership: